top of page

 The 'Welcome' sign located right next to the reception desk.
 It is made out of yellow 3D-printed letters laying on the floor.
 The BLUE STAR DELOS also has them.

 Right behind the reception desk is the Economy Class Lounge area and bar.
-The walls and the column are illuminated by the company Artemide, and change colours every 10 seconds.
+The lighting on the walls and the central column was designed by the lighting manufacturing company Artemide, and it notably changes colours every few seconds.

-The Economy Class Lounge area column seen switching from turquoise to light green.
+A view of the Economy Class Lounge area column, with its lighting switching from turquoise to light green.

-The hall leading to the passenger aircraft-style seats.
-The wall is also illuminated by Artemide.
+The hall leading to the area where the passenger aircraft-style seats are located.
+The lighting on this wall was also designed by Artemide.

-And it also changes colours.
-At the end of the hall is the Business Class Lounge area, which is towards the bow section of the ship.
+Similarly to the column seen previously, the lighting on the wall also changes colours.
+At the end of the hall seen in this picture is the Business Class Lounge area, which is towards the front section of the ship.

 The very comfortable passenger aircraft-style seats, located on the port side of the ship.